Higgs inflation in Einstein-Cartan gravity: Validity of classical analysis

+In Nieh-Yan inflation we use \Eq \eqref{fermionChemicalPotential_NY} for the chemical potentials.
+Consider first the vanishing non-minimal couplings.
+Then, requiring $V_{VV,VA,AA}$ to be much smaller than the inflationary density gives

-If $\beta\lesssim 1$, this bound is weaker than the one due to the scalar-fermion interaction, \Eq \eqref{fermion_NYCondition}.
-For generic $\beta$, we do not get a constraint in the limit $\xi_\eta = 0$ of Palatini Higgs inflation.
-For metric Higgs inflation, however, a new but very mild bound on $\beta$ appears:
+This bound is weaker than the one due to the scalar-fermion interaction, \Eq \eqref{fermion_NYCondition}.
+It is also valid for non-zero $\beta$ as long as $\beta^2\lesssim 1$.
+For general values of non-minimal couplings, we obtain again the condition (\ref{ab_bound1}).

 Let us now discuss the Holst inflation.
 We find that $c_V=\alpha/(\bar{\gamma}\Omega^2)$ and $c_A=1+\beta/(\bar{\gamma}\Omega^2)$.
-We assume that the strongest constraint on the parameters comes from the end of inflation.\footnote{We do not consider the possible transitory region between the metric and Palatini regimes, since in this region the slow-roll condition is violated anyways.} As discussed in section \ref{sec:Holst}, depending on whether $\bar{\gamma}\lesssim\sqrt{\xi}$ or $\bar{\gamma}\gtrsim\sqrt{\xi}$, the end of inflation happens as in the metric $h_{\rm end}\sim M_P/\sqrt{\xi}$ or Palatini $h_{\rm end}\sim M_P$ scenario, correspondingly.
+We assume that the strongest constraint on the parameters comes from the end of inflation.\footnote{We do not consider the possible transitory region between the metric and Palatini regimes, since in this region the slow-roll condition is violated anyways.} The form of the constraint depends on the value of the Barbero-Immirzi parameter.
+Indeed, as discussed in section \ref{sec:Holst}, depending on whether $\bar{\gamma}\lesssim 1 $ or $\bar{\gamma}\gtrsim 1$, the end of inflation happens as in the metric $h_{\rm end}\sim M_P/\sqrt{\xi}$ or Palatini $h_{\rm end}\sim M_P$ scenario, correspondingly.
 Repeating the analysis made above for the Nieh-Yan inflation, we arrive at the following expressions for the chemical potentials:

 where we made use of the fact that $\xi\gg 1$ (see figure \ref{fig:Holst}).
-Consider the constraint due to the scalar-fermion interaction terms.
+Note that numerical prefactors can change by order $1$ depending on how the end of inflation is defined.
+Now we consider the constraint due to the scalar-fermion interaction terms.
 In the case of zero fermion non-minimal couplings, $\alpha=\beta=0$, the requirement $\mu_{V,A}^4 \ll U$ reduces to the conditions

 which are satisfied for the phenomenologically viable values of the Higgs non-minimal coupling.
-For generic $\alpha$ and $\beta$, we get the mild conditions
+For generic $\alpha$ and $\beta$, we get the conditions

+We see that in the Palatini region, \ie for sufficiently large $\bar{\gamma}$, the bound on $\alpha$ and $\beta$ agrees with the corresponding result in the Nieh-Yan case, \Eq \eqref{ab_bound1}.
 Finally, considering the fermion-fermion interaction terms (\ref{V_VVVAAA}) shows that the corresponding constraints are even weaker than the ones above.